-Essentially, a landing page is any web page that a visitor arrives or “lands” on.
-However, for the purposes of this blog post and digital marketing in general, a landing page really refers to more of a ‘standalone’ web page that is distinct from the rest of your website and has been designed for a single focused objective.
+A “landing page” is essentially any web page that a visitor arrives or “lands” on.
+More specifically however, a landing page really refers to more of a ‘standalone’ web page that is distinct from the rest of a website and has been designed for a single focused objective.

-Having a page that is dedicated to a single objective is far more likely to convert visitors than a generic page with no clear goal.
-So, if you’re not taking advantage of what a landing page could do for your business, or want to make sure your landing page is designed to get you the best results, then check out these tips of how to create landing pages that maximise conversions.
+The benefit of a landing page is that a dedicated page in relation to a single objective is far more likely to convert visitors than a generic page with no clearly defined goal.
+Therefore, if you’re not taking advantage of what a landing page could do for your business, or want to make sure your landing page is designed to get you the best results, then check out these tips of how to create landing pages that maximise conversions.

-As stated in the intro to this blog, landing pages should be designed for a single focused objective.
-So if you don’t have one of these – act quickly!
-Now that you have an objective, this will lead you to select the best Call to Action (CTA) for your landing page.
-Your CTA will tell visitors what you want them to do, such as download an EBook or subscribe to our blog, and will usually take the form of a button – something users can click on.
+As stated above, a landing page should be designed with a single objective in mind.
+Once you have an objective, this will lead you to select the best Call to Action (CTA) for your landing page.
+Your CTA will tell visitors what you want them to do, such as download an e-Book or subscribe to our blog.
+The CTA will usually take the form of a button – something users can easily see and click on.

 The next step is to make sure that your CTA is as desirable as possible in order to get those click throughs.
 A good CTA should be clear, concise and convincing.